IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 JVM Options
 -----------

 JVM stands Java Virtual Machine and as a Java application, Glassfish can read JVM options when it is started.
 A number of JVM options are configured by the installer below is a complete list of the Dataverse-specific JVM options.
-You can inspect the configured options by running ``asadmin list-jvm-options | egrep 'dataverse|doi'
+You can inspect the configured options by running:

-``.
+``asadmin list-jvm-options | egrep 'dataverse|doi'``

 When changing values these values with ``asadmin``, you'll need to delete the old value before adding a new one, like this: